switch to system theme

 Tooth Enamel: The Oral Battle

-By Monarchy Media LLC on April 17, 2022 at 7:10 PM
+Written by Monarchy Media LLC on April 17, 2022 at 7:10 PM

 Because tooth enamel is the hardest substance in the human body (it is made up of mostly minerals), we automatically think of it as a tough shield that nothing can get through.
 In reality, tooth enamel is porous!